Azure/azure-data-labs/README.md

 ## Deploy a Lab

-To deploy a lab in your Azure subscription using one of the provided templates, please follow the step-by-step instructions:
+To deploy a lab in your Azure subscription, please follow the step-by-step instructions:

 1. [Prerequisites](./.assets/docs/adl-prerequisited.md)
 2. [Create repository](./.assets/docs/adl-createrepository.md)